 SEN info (School offer)

-Rookery School Special Educational Needs Information
+Rookery School Special Educational Needs and Disability Information

 ‘The school has many strengths the most notable being the care and support provided for every learner.
 This thoroughly inclusive school has an excellent understanding of the personal needs of every pupil, especially pupils with SEN or whose circumstances make them vulnerable.’
 OFSTED 2010